April 14, 2025

 Edward is a partner and managing director in Marathon's structured credit group and a member of the executive committees, investment committee, and diversity and inclusion council.
 Edward is responsible for portfolio construction, asset allocation and overall fund strategy for Marathon’s long-only, high-yield, and private asset-based investment strategies.
 He is currently a portfolio manager for asset-based lending and structured finance investments in Marathon investment vehicles, including separate accounts.
 Edward joined Marathon from Citigroup Corporate Investment Banking, where he specialized in asset-backed debt financings in the firm’s financial institutions group.
 Previously, he worked as a quantitative researcher at Morgan Stanley Capital International.
 Edward holds a B.S. in Operations Research and Financial Engineering from Princeton University.

-Request a prospectus from your financial professional, by visiting jhinvestments.com, or by calling us at 800-225-5291.
-The prospectus includes investment objectives, risks, fees, expenses, and other information that you should consider carefully before investing.
+Request a prospectus or summary prospectus from your financial professional, by visiting jhinvestments.com, or by calling us at 800-225-5291.
+The prospectus includes investment objectives, risks, fees, expenses, and other information that you should read and consider carefully before investing.